Femi-0/Commodities_Futures_Contracts_Generator/README.md

 ### Algorithmic Trading Signals

+We will use Short and Long Window Simple Moving Average, Bollinger Bands and Natural Language Processing.

-* Short and long window Simple Moving Average (SMA) values – we generate the fast and slow simple moving averages.
+* Short and Long Window Simple Moving Average (SMA) values – we generate the fast and slow simple moving averages.
 When actual returns are greater than or equal to 0, generate signal to buy stock long while when actual returns are less than 0, generate signal to sell stock short.
 We generate DMAC signal where 1 is when SMA Fast is less than the SMA Slow and 0 is when SMA Fast is greater than the SMA Slow.
 Using the Dual Moving Average Crossover (DMAC) signal, we calculate the points in time at which a position should be taken, 1 or -1.

 * Bollinger Bands – we use Bollinger bands to determine when to buy, sell or hold position.
 Generate the SMA, the upper-band and lower-band.
 When Close price is greater than or equal to 0, generate signal to buy stock long while when Close price is less than 0, generate signal to sell stock short.

 * Natural Language Processing - Use information on News API to perform NLTK sentiment analysis.
-We update and download VADER Lexicon.
+We update and download VADER Lexicon sentiment analyzer.

 ### Assess Signals Algorithm